-Blanket public employee dishonesty and computer fraud insurance is provided for agencies of the State and its component units with a limit of \$5 million per occurrence, subject to a 10% participation in each loss and a \$100,000 deductible.
-This coverage is placed with a private insurance company and is handled by the North Carolina Department of Insurance.
-Agencies of the State and its component units are charged premiums by the private insurance company.
+Blanket public employee dishonesty and computer fraud insurance is available for agencies of the State and its component units with a limit of \$5 million per occurrence, subject to a \$100,000 deductible.
+This coverage is placed on a master policy and is handled by the Office of State Fire Marshal.
+Agencies of the State and its component units are charged premiums by the private insurance company and pays through the State's Agent of Record.
 A small number of state agencies and component units of the State require faithful performance coverage in addition to employee dishonesty coverage.
 In these instances, separate policies have been purchased.
 The amounts of coverage and the deductibles vary among these separate policies.
 Settled claims have not exceeded coverage in any of the past three fiscal years.